Electric reopens Series B to make room for Dick Costolo and Adam Bain – TechCrunch

 The company allows businesses with small IT teams, or no IT team, to get on the platform and either automate or manage with one click the various administrative facets of that role.
 Most IT tasks are focused on administration, distribution and maintenance of software programs.

-Electric customers ensure that the software is installed on every corporate machine, effectively giving the top IT employee or decision-maker an easy way to grant and revoke permissions, assign roles, and make sure software is up to date on various machines.
+Electric customers ensure that the software is installed on every corporate machine, effectively giving the top IT employee or decision-maker an easy way to grant and revoke permissions, assign roles and make sure software is up to date on various machines.

 The hope is that this allows IT specialists to focus on the jobs that are best suited to their skills, such as troubleshooting, hardware installation and other more difficult tasks.

-Denehy said that this new fundraise was all about bringing strategic operators under the tent, not cash.
+Denehy said this new fundraise was all about bringing strategic operators under the tent, not cash.
 He explained that at the close of last year, VCs started reaching out to get in on the company’s Series C. The team sat down for a board meeting where they weighed their options, one of which being a $40 million Series C.

 “We have no immediate use for most of that money,” said Denehy.
-“Is it going to make our customers happy or is it going to make us a better run company?
+“Is it going to make our customers happy or is it going to make us a better-run company?
 It’s kind of a philosophical question.
 A lot of founders sort of equate success to the fact that they raised two rounds within six months of each other, and I just took the contrarian view.
 I wondered what we could actually do to make our company run better and the conclusion was to get the best business leaders and operators in tech to get around the table at our company.”

 This brings Electric’s total funding to just over $50 million.
-Denehy says part of the reluctance around fundraising stemmed from the fact that Electric had tripled top line growth over the past two years.
+Denehy says part of the reluctance around fundraising stemmed from the fact that Electric had tripled top-line growth over the past two years.
 But that doesn’t mean he had all the answers when it comes to hyper growth and scaling the business.

 Costolo recalled when Bain first met Ryan Denehy, and came back excited about his willingness to learn.